oscarlai1998/tp/docs/DeveloperGuide.md

 1. Shutdown

-    - Enter the command `exit` in iGraduate.
-The program will shutdown by itself.
+    - The program shutdowns automatically after entering the command `exit` in iGraduate.

 ----